 Always make sure you are more than one vehicle when wheeling, especially in remote locations.
 Even then, getting stuck off-roading in snow, sand, or something worse, make sure you have the right 4×4 winch with you.
 It will make recovery easier to carry on, or possibly be a life saver if you are stuck there alone without food or water.
-Without our best off road winch buyers guide below, and then the winching basics guide below that teaching how to use your best off road winch, you should be able to get your 4×4 out of most sticky situations
+Without our best off road winch buyers guide and winch comparison below, and then the winching basics guide below that teaching how to use your best off road winch, you should be able to get your 4×4 out of most sticky situations

 Best Off Road Winch Buyers Guide